NIB-SI/polyase/docs/source/tutorial_rice.rst

 Overview
 --------

-This tutorial demonstrates how to run the syntelogsfinder pipeline on a rice dataset.
-We'll use long-read RNA-seq data from the cultivar Nipponbare to identify syntelogs (homeologous gene pairs) in a diploid genome.
+This tutorial demonstrates how to run the syntelogfinder pipeline on a rice dataset.
+In additions We'll use long-read RNA-seq data from the cultivar Nipponbare to run longrnaseq pipeline and quantify the allele-specific gene and isofrom expression.

 **What you'll learn:**